Coprosma, Mirror Plant: Planting and Cultivation

 • Plant in a mix of leaf mould, heather soil, and river sand

-• Water thoroughly and maintain regular watering
+• Water, then maintain regular watering

-Maintenance, Pruning and Care
+Maintenance, pruning and care

 In colder regions, when the first frosts arrive, remember to move pots indoors to a bright, frost-free room.